plotly/plotly.github.io/_posts/basic/2016-07-14-how-to-make-a-line-or-scatter-plot.md

 state: active
 tags: basic
 order: 3
-meta_description: A tutorial on how to make a line or scatter graph in Plotly 2.0.
+meta_description: A tutorial on how to make a line or scatter graph in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to make a line or scatter graph in Plotly 2.0
+actioncall: How to make a line or scatter graph in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:86

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/line-and-scatter/) or [R](https://plot.ly/r/line-and-scatter/).